about

 -

-the breath addresses all levels of being and brings benefits to the body, the mind, and spirit.
+breath addresses all levels of being and brings benefits to the body, the mind, and spirit.

 alignment of the body, improved posture, and efficient distribution of effort.